cambiotraining/bacterial-genomics/materials/27-run_bactmap.md

 #### Running nf-core/bactmap

 Your next task is to run the **bactmap** pipeline on the _S. pneumoniae_ data.
 In the folder `scripts` (within the `S_pneumoniae` analysis directory) you will find a script named `01-run_bactmap.sh`.
 This script contains the code to run bactmap.

+- First, create a `samplesheet.csv` file for `bactmap`.
+Refer back to [The bacQC pipeline](07-bacqc.md#prepare-a-samplesheet) page for how to do this, if you've forgotten.

-Edit this script, adjusting it to fit your input files and the name and location of the reference you're going to map to (Hint: the reference sequence is located in `resources/reference`).
+- Edit the `01-run_bactmap.sh` script, adjusting it to fit your input files and the name and location of the reference you're going to map to (Hint: the reference sequence is located in `resources/reference`).

 - Activate the `nextflow` software environment.

-- You will need to create the `samplesheet.csv` file.
-Refer back to [The bacQC pipeline](07-bacqc.md#prepare-a-samplesheet) page for how to do this, if you've forgotten.

 - Run the script using `bash scripts/01-run_bactmap.sh`.